-• The numbers of employees approved to take Early Retirement or Voluntary Redundancy is short of the target for the Workforce (Scale) Review.
+• The number of employees approved to take Early Retirement or Voluntary Redundancy is short of the target for the Workforce (Scale) Review.
 Further immediate work is required including the next phase of the Organisational Design for management and a further phase of the VR Programme.

-4. Modernise working practices
+4. Modernise working practices Progress Status Progress RAG G Outcome RAG G